Automatically Recommend Code Updates: Are We There Yet?: Experimental Setup

 \section{Experimental Setup}

 In this section, we describe the experimental setup for our study.
-Our experimental setup encompasses five key aspects: studied datasets, data splitting, evaluation measures, baseline approaches, and implementation \& hyperparameter settings.
+Our experimental setup encompasses five key aspects: studied datasets, data splitting, evaluation measures, and implementation \& hyperparameter settings.

-\paragraph{\textbf{\underline{Studied Datasets}}} As was mentioned in Section~\ref{sec:approach}, we have constructed a new dataset to evaluate the performance of automatically recommending code updates for Android apps.
-Table~\ref{tab:section2_data_summary} provides an overview of the dataset's statistics.
-We construct two versions for this dataset.
-The full dataset (referred to as \#All) contains 209,346 pairs of updated methods from 3,195 open-source Android apps.
-Each pair includes the source code of the changed methods.
-Prior work~\cite{tufano2018empirical} has noted that large methods have a long tail distribution of sequence lengths with a high variance, which may present difficulties when training an NMT model.
-To address this issue, we have also built a smaller version of the \#All dataset, excluding updated methods with sequences longer than 50 tokens.
-This resulted in a dataset of 30,194 pairs of smaller updated methods.
-Note that we use the small dataset for evaluating RQ1 - RQ3, and the \#All dataset for evaluating RQ4.
+\paragraph{\textbf{\underline{Studied Datasets}}} As mentioned in Section~\ref{sec:approach}, we evaluate the performance of automatically recommending code updates on two datasets: \textit{AndroZooUpdate} and \textit{Pornprasit~\ea}~\cite{pornprasit2023d}.
+The \textit{AndroZooUpdate} dataset consists of two versions: \textit{AndroZooUpdate-L} and \textit{AndroZooUpdate-S}. \textit{AndroZooUpdate-L} contains 209,346 pairs of updated methods extracted from 3,195 open-source Android apps, with each pair including the source code of the changed methods.
+However, prior work~\cite{tufano2018empirical, pornprasit2023d} has noted that large methods have a long tail distribution of sequence lengths with high variance, which may present difficulties when training an NMT model.
+To address this issue, we created \textit{AndroZooUpdate-S}, a smaller version of the dataset that excludes updated methods with sequences longer than 50 tokens, resulting in 30,194 pairs of smaller updated methods.
+For the \textit{Pornprasit~\ea}~\cite{pornprasit2023d} dataset, we use the original subsets provided in the paper, which include code updates from three software projects: \textit{Android}, \textit{Google}, and \textit{Ovirt}.
+Table~\ref{tab:section2_data_summary} provided an overview of the statistics for both datasets, offering a comprehensive summary of the data used in our study to evaluate the performance of CodeLMs in automatically recommending code updates.